Deep Harmony:

 Brief Summary:

-This course will focus on the Buddhist tradition’s core ethical principles & practices — namely, The Five Precepts.
-More than simply learning the philosophy or theory, the primary goal is to help you learn how to infuse your actions with greater wisdom & compassion, thus contributing to deeper harmony within yourself, your relationships, and this beautiful world we all share.
+In this spirit, we’ll focus not so much on philosophy or theory, but on learning how to infuse our actions with greater wisdom & compassion, thus contributing to deeper harmony within ourself, our relationships, and this beautiful world we all share.

 Longer Summary: